 Mike’s practice also includes providing advice and counsel to political subdivisions in a variety of areas such as school law, contracting, election, ethics, sunshine law, special assessment, income tax, intergovernmental cooperation and agreement, municipal charter and other matters.
 He has significant experience in drafting State legislation on behalf of clients.
 Mike is a frequent presenter, both in person and by webinar, on these and other topics and is a co-author of Thomson Reuters’ Ohio School Law.

-Representative clients include: the Counties of Clark, Guernsey, Hancock, Lucas, Medina and Portage; the Cities of Aurora, Avon Lake, Cleveland Heights, Defiance, Elyria, Hudson, Mentor, Shaker Heights, Stow and Sylvania; the Villages of Ada, Archbold, Bratenahl, Chagrin Falls, Moreland Hills, Oakwood, Orange, Reminderville, Waite Hill and Woodmere; Austintown, Boardman, Centerville, Elyria, Euclid, Kent, Lorain, New Albany-Plain, Twinsburg and Youngstown School Districts; Bainbridge, Chester, Russell and Twinsburg Townships; and Cuyahoga County Public, Dayton Metro, Medina County District, Toledo-Lucas County District and Wayne County Public Libraries.
+Representative clients include: the Counties of Clark, Guernsey, Hancock, Lucas, Medina and Portage; the Cities of Avon Lake, Cleveland Heights, Defiance, Elyria, Hudson, Mentor, Shaker Heights, Stow and Sylvania; the Villages of Ada, Archbold, Bratenahl, Chagrin Falls, Moreland Hills, Oakwood, Orange, Reminderville, Waite Hill and Woodmere; Austintown, Boardman, Centerville, Elyria, Euclid, Kent, Lorain, New Albany-Plain, Twinsburg and Youngstown School Districts; Bainbridge, Chester, Sylvania and Twinsburg Townships; and Cuyahoga County Public, Dayton Metro, Medina County District, Toledo-Lucas County District and Wayne County Public Libraries.

 Prior to finding his true calling as a bond lawyer, Mike worked as an accountant and, in 1989, passed the Uniform Certified Public Accountant Examination.